 The act guaranteed access for all New Zealanders for all time to one of the North Island’s most interesting bits of landscape, and in kicking off the national parks system it also began the process of trying to preserve the land from the ravages of development and exploitation.

-The drive around Ruapehu and her little brothers, Tongariro and Ngāuruhoe, is spectacular enough at any time of year.
+The drive around Ruapehu and his little brothers, Tongariro and Ngāuruhoe, is spectacular enough at any time of year.
 But those who content themselves with the view from the window are missing out because there’s so much to be done beyond the reach of motor cars.

 In the winter, there’s skiing and snowboarding, of course.
 Whakapapa, Turoa and Tukino fields offer a superb variety of terrain, with a comparatively reliable season extending from the end of June to October, sometimes even longer.